Management Policy Corporate Governance

 By selecting the form of a company with an audit and supervisory committee and establishing an Audit and Supervisory Committee composed of a majority of outside directors, we are working to strengthen our management supervisory functions and to enhance efficiency and mobility by delegating a considerable part of authority over business execution to directors.

-Type of system | Company with Audit and Supervisory Committee |
+| Type of system | Company with Audit and Supervisory Committee |

-Number of directors (Of which, number of outside directors) |
+| Number of directors (Of which, number of outside directors) |

 9(4) |

-The term of office of directors (excluding those serving as audit and supervisory committee member) |
+| The term of office of directors (excluding those serving as audit and supervisory committee member) |

 1 year |

-The term of office of audit and supervisory committee member |
+| The term of office of audit and supervisory committee member |

 2 years |

-Adoption of an Executive Officer System | Yes |
+| Adoption of an Executive Officer System | Yes |

-Voluntary committees | Management Committee, Nomination and Compensation Committee, Internal Control Committee, Sustainability Committee |
+| Voluntary committees | Management Committee, Nomination and Compensation Committee, Internal Control Committee, Sustainability Committee |

-Independent external auditor | Ernst & Young ShinNihon LLC |
+| Independent external auditor | Ernst & Young ShinNihon LLC |

 Composition, purposes, and roles of committees and conference bodies

-Internal Control Committee | The Internal Control Committee consists of five executive directors and five heads of divisions involved in internal control.
-The committee meets once every two months in principle and whenever necessary to monitor the development and operation of the internal control system.
-The Audit and Supervisory Committee receives regular reporting on the status of the internal control system from the General Manager of the Audit Office (a constituent member) via the Director of the Audit and Supervisory Committee Secretariat. |
+| 5⃣Internal Control Committee | The committee monitors the development and operation status of the internal control system.
+The Audit and Supervisory Committee receives regularly reporting on the status of the internal control system from the General Manager of the Audit Office (a constituent member) via the Director of the Audit and Supervisory Committee Secretariat. | Five executive directors and five heads of relevant divisions | In principle, once every two months or more |

 Corporate Governance Report